speedypotato/Pico-Game-Controller/README.md

 # Pico-Game-Controller

 WIP code for a rhythm game controller using a Raspberry Pi Pico.
-Intended for SDVX but is capable of handling 11 buttons, 11 LEDs, and 2 encoders.
+Intended for SDVX or IIDX but is capable of handling 11 buttons, 11 LEDs, and 2 encoders.

 Currently working/fixed:

 - Gamepad mode - default boot mode
-- Keyboard & Mouse Mode - limited to 6KRO - hold btn-a to enter kb mode
+- NKRO Keyboard & Mouse Mode - hold first button to enter kb mode
 - HID LEDs with Reactive LED fallback
 - sdvx/iidx spoof - Tested on EAC
 - 1000hz polling